 As with your P&L, when you generate a Balance Sheet, you’ll first see an overview with a simple breakdown of your assets, liabilities, and equity.
 Clicking Show Details will expand the report to show you the specific accounts that feed into the totals for each.

-We’ve added a great deal of detail to the Retained Earnings section under Equity to give you a clearer picture of your business' value with each Balance Sheet that you generate.
+There's a great deal of detail in the Retained Earnings section under Equity to give you a clearer picture of your business' value with each Balance Sheet that you generate.

 The report can also be generated based on the accounting reporting method that you prefer: accrual, cash & cash equivalents, or cash only.

-The Cash Flow Statement is entirely new to Wave and is designed to help you gain new a perspective of your business.
+The Cash Flow Statement is designed to help you gain a new perspective on your business.
 Using this report, you’ll be able to see how much useable cash is available to your business at a given time.
-While Wave is primarily an accrual accounting system, we’ve introduced the Cash Flow Statement to give you a fuller picture of the money moving in and out of your business.
+While Wave is primarily an accrual accounting system, we offer the Cash Flow Statement to give you a fuller picture of the money moving in and out of your business.

 At the top of the report, you’ll see the Net Cash Change for the reporting period you have selected.
 This measures your cash inflow less your cash outflow to provide you with an understanding of how much actual cash you brought in after expenditures.

 As with your Profit & Loss statement, you can use the comparative reporting feature to compare the net cash change between two periods and see a breakdown of the difference in cash flow by account type in the summary view.
 The Cash Flow Statement measures all inflow and outflow based on the date cash moved into or out of an account.